drewmarsh/joplin-recipe-scaler/README.md

 ### 🛑 If you're not a developer, then you can ignore everything below this line of text.
 Unless you're a rebel.
 In that case, I won't stop you.
+But seriously, stop looking.

 ## 🛠️ Building the plugin